Week 11 NFL score predictions: A guide to best games, more

 Point spread: NA | Matchup quality: 49.8 (of 100)

 Katherine Terrell's pick: The Bengals match up much better against the Ravens' middle-of-the-pack offense than they did against the Chiefs, Rams or Saints.
-They've already beaten the Ravens once this season and generally play well in Baltimore, having won three of the last four.
+They've already beaten the Ravens once this season and generally play well in Baltimore, having won three of the past four.
 Bengals 28, Ravens 20

 Jamison Hensley's pick: The Ravens are going to be limited at quarterback, whether it's Lamar Jackson's growing pains, Joe Flacco's injured right hip or Robert Griffin's rustiness.
 To make matters worse, Baltimore is facing its biggest nemesis in Cincinnati.
-The Ravens have lost eight of their last 10 meetings to the Bengals.
+The Ravens have lost eight of their past 10 meetings to the Bengals.
 Bengals 24, Ravens 20

 FPI win projection: BAL, 80.2 percent.
 We might not know who is starting for the Ravens at quarterback until Sunday, but it does not really matter to FPI.
 The Ravens would have an 82 percent chance to win with Flacco under center and a 78 percent chance with Jackson.